You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Bournemouth and Poole offer plenty to do, from nightlife to sport, and from the countryside to the beach

 Dorset is home to some incredible areas of natural beauty, and three of the top beaches in the UK as voted by TimeOut.
-While studying here, you’ll have easy access to one of the UK’s most outstanding coastlines.
+While studying here, you’ll have easy access the UK’s most outstanding coastlines.

 The Jurassic Coast is famous for the hundreds of fossils that wash up on its shores every year.
 You can even find your own on Chesil Beach or on Lyme Regis Fossil Beach.

-You can take the Sandbanks Ferry over to Studland Bay, a beautiful National Trust gem, and Swanage, where you can hire kayaks or pedalos to get out on the water.
+Even further along, you'll reach Poole Harbour, Brownsea Island and Corfe Castle – these are great historic sites for a day out.
+Take the iconic Sandbanks Ferry over to Studland Bay, a beautiful National Trust gem, and Swanage, where you can hire kayaks or pedalos to get out on the water.

 This content can't be displayed, please accept marketing, statistics cookies to view